aws/aws-sdk-js-v3/packages/xhr-http-handler/README.md

   // Note, this event will be emitted much more frequently when using the XhrHttpHandler.
   // Your application should be ready to throttle the event listener if it is
   // computationally expensive.

-  console.log(progress);
+  // The default FetchHttpHandler only emits this event upon the completion of each
+  // part, a minimum of 5 MB.
+Using XHR will emit this event continuously, including
+  // for files smaller than the chunk size, which use single-part upload. console.log(progress);
 });